slowli/jwt-compact/README.md

   and thus be represented by different datatypes (e.g., `iss` may be a human-readable short ID, a hex-encoded key digest, etc.)

+## Supported Rust Versions

+The base crate is compatible with Rust 1.51+.
+The `k256` cryptographic backend requires Rust 1.56+, while other backends are compatible with 1.51+.

 ## Alternatives

 [`jsonwebtoken`], [`frank_jwt`] or [`biscuit`] may be viable alternatives depending on the use case